-^[1] Constant Exchange Rate ("CER").
-Certain financial information in this report is presented on a constant exchange rate basis, or at CER.
+&lt;sup>[4] Constant Exchange Rate ("CER").
+Certain financial information in this announcement is presented on a constant exchange rate basis, or at CER.
 These financial measures are not prepared in accordance with U.S. generally accepted accounting principles (GAAP) because they remove the effects of currency movements from our reported results.
-Please refer to "Use of Non-GAAP Financial Measures and Reconciliation" below for further information relevant to the interpretation of these financial measures and reconciliations of these financial measures to the most comparable GAAP measures:
+Please refer to "Use of Non-GAAP Financial Measures and Reconciliation" below for further information relevant to the interpretation of these financial measures to the most comparable GAAP measures;